neoforged/Documentation/docs/items/index.md

 - `meat` - Whether this item should be considered meat or not.
 Used e.g. for determining if healing dogs with this food is possible.
 - `alwaysEat` - Whether this item can always be eaten, even if the hunger bar is full. `false` by default, `true` for golden apples and other items that provide bonuses beyond just filling the hunger bar.
 - `fast` - Whether fast eating should be enabled for this food. `false` by default, `true` for dried kelp in vanilla.
 - `effect` - Adds a `MobEffectInstance` to apply when eating this item.
 The second parameter denotes the probability of the effect being applied; for example, Rotten Flesh has an 80% chance of applying the Hunger effect when eaten.
-This method comes in two variants, one that takes in a supplier (for your own effects) and one that directly takes a `MobEffectInstance` (for vanilla effects).
+This method comes in two variants; you should use the one that takes in a supplier (the other one directly takes a mob effect instance and is deprecated by NeoForge due to classloading issues).
 - `build` - Once you've set everything you want to set, call `build` to get a `FoodProperties` object for further use.

 For examples, or to look at the various values used by Minecraft, have a look at the `Foods` class.